-Congratulations to the two Roanoke College teams in the 2012 Mathematical Contest in Modeling!
+Congratulations to Roanoke College's 2013 Mathematical Contest in Modeling team!

 About the program